tbmreza/hh200-docs/docs/index.md

 !!! abstract "General purpose language"
     Why not a general purpose language like python?
 I've been developing an unreleased python package that allows the following program.

+    ```python linenums="1"
     import pp200

     ...

-    For the convenience of the reader:
+    ```

+    Alternatively, the following looks good to me.
+(Truly, unironically.
+The point of this section is to visualize the accidental complexity of using a GPL.)
     <details>
         <summary>AI-generated alternative python implementation</summary>
-        ```python
+        ```python linenums="1"
         """
         Login Performance Load Test
         Tests the login/status retrieval flow and finds the threshold where response time exceeds 1 second